Creefro/Sinav-Sistemi/README.md

 # Sinav-Sistemi
-Examination system that intensifies the learning skills inspired by 6-sigma technique.
+Examination system that intensifies the learning skills, inspired by 6-sigma technique.